Tenant Guide

 Even if a lease feels like routine paperwork, it is a legally binding agreement between you and your landlord.

-2. There Is Still a Lease Even If Nothing Is Written
+2. There May Still Be a Lease Even If Nothing Is Written

 Some tenants assume that if nothing is written down, there is no contract.
-That is not true; in Utah:
+That is not necessarily true in Utah.

-• A verbal rental agreement is still legally valid, especially if either party has acted on it (paid deposit, moved in, provided keys, etc.).
+A verbal rental agreement is still legally valid, especially if either party has acted on it, such as paying a deposit, moving in, or providing keys.

-• If the rental agreement does not specify a term, it typically defaults to a month-to-month (can be cancelled at any time with 15 days notice).
+If the rental agreement does not specify a term, it typically defaults to a month-to-month arrangement that can generally be cancelled with 15 days’ notice.

 3. Do Not Feel Pressured to Sign Immediately